[output_post_excerpt]

 LILITH: Very interesting specimen.
 What are you?

-She dissolves into a wisp of smoke, only to appear close, too close, sniffing my neck.
+ENOCH: She dissolves into a wisp of smoke, only to appear close, too close, sniffing my neck.
+Oh good heavens.
+I mean good hell.
+Uhhh–

 LILITH: You don’t smell like you’ve fallen.

-ENOCH: Hey!
-Rude!
-Do you know who I can talk to about working here?
+ENOCH: (shaking it off) Do you know who I can talk to about working here?
 I do broadcasts, transmissions, visions and messages to prophets everywhere across spacetime.

 LILITH: Oh, Metatron!
 Why didn’t you say so?
-We can always use someone in media.
+We can always use someone with your kind of reach.
 Come on!

 LILITH: Lilith.